Steven Naismith: International career

-Senior

 Naismith was called up to the Scotland squad for the first time in June 2007, for a friendly away to the Faroe Islands; he came on as a substitute for Kris Boyd for the final seven minutes of a 2–0 win on the 6th.

-Naismith was selected for all three of Scotland's matches in the 2011 Nations Cup when they reached the final but were defeated by the hosts Republic of Ireland.
+He scored his first goal for Scotland in the 3–2 loss to Spain at Hampden Park on 12 October 2010, in the Euro 2012 qualifiers.
+He was selected for all three of Scotland's matches in the 2011 Nations Cup when they reached the final but were defeated by the hosts Republic of Ireland.

-Naismith scored his first goal for Scotland in the 3–2 loss to Spain at Hampden Park on 12 October 2010, in the Euro 2012 qualifiers.
 He scored the winning goal in the home match against Lithuania on 6 September 2011, in an eventually unsuccessful qualification campaign.

 Naismith was recalled to the squad in September 2018, having scored seven goals for Hearts in the initial phase of the 2018–19 season.
 He earned his 50th cap for Scotland on 16 November 2019, in a Euro 2020 qualifier against Cyprus.

 Style of play

-Although Naismith has played for most of his career as a forward, he has also been used as a midfielder.
-Naismith has been used on both right and left flanks for Rangers but also as a central midfielder with his versatility a key attribute.
+Although Naismith played for most of his career as a forward, he was also used as a midfielder.
+Naismith was used on both right and left flanks for Rangers but also as a central midfielder, with his versatility a key attribute.
 Billy Brown, who coached Naismith at Kilmarnock, likened his play with Alan Smith who started his career as a striker but ended up playing midfield for Manchester United.

 Naismith's play has also been attributed to his committed and fearless nature with an awareness and shrewdness which is required to play in a number of positions on the park.
 Craig Levein was known to utilise Naismith for his attacking instincts, workrate and sense of responsibility during his tenure as Scotland manager.
-Ally McCoist, who managed Naismith at Rangers, said that Naismith's natural zest and enthusiasm are some of his biggest strengths.
+Ally McCoist, who managed Naismith at Rangers, said that Naismith's natural zest and enthusiasm were some of his biggest strengths.

+Coaching career

+After Naismith retired from playing in June 2021, he was appointed player development manager by Hearts.
+Naismith also joined the coaching staff of the Scotland national team.
+He became manager of the Hearts 'B' team in 2022, and was appointed interim manager of their first team in April 2023.
+Naismith was appointed on a permanent basis in June 2023, but was given the job title of technical director as he had not yet achieved the required UEFA coaching licences in order to represent the club in European competition (this role was taken by Frankie McAvoy).
+In September 2023, a week after Hearts had been eliminated from the Europa Conference League, Naismith was made head coach and McAvoy his assistant.

+On 22 September 2024, Naismith was sacked as manager of Hearts, along with his assistants McAvoy and Gordon Forrest.
+Hearts were sat bottom of the Scottish Premiership with only a single point gained from their first six matches, and having lost their prior eight games in a row in all competitions.

+Naismith rejoined the coaching staff of the Scotland national team in August 2025.